apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

   ------------------------------------

-  Under Cygwin, the Code Red command line tools (e.g., arm-non-eabi-gcc) cannot be executed because the they only have execut privileges for Administrators.
+  Under Cygwin, the Code Red command line tools (e.g., arm-non-eabi-gcc) cannot be executed because they only have execute privileges for Administrators.
 I worked around this by:

   Opening a native Cygwin RXVT as Administrator (Right click, "Run as administrator"),